An Information security reform

 Controlled Unclassified Information (CUI), is sensitive information that laws, Federal regulations, or Government-wide policies require or permit executive branch agencies to protect – protection that agencies have undertaken for decades, but on an ad hoc and inconsistent basis.
-The legacy of agency-specific policies, procedures, and markings that arose to safeguard privacy, proprietary business, law enforcement, and other sensitive information, has spurred the ongoing drive for reform by the past three Presidential administrations.
+The legacy of inconsistent agency policies, procedures, and markings that arose to safeguard sensitive unclassified information, has spurred the ongoing drive for reform by the past three Presidential administrations.

 An agent for change

-The Information Security Oversight Office (ISOO) acts as the Executive Agent (EA), responsible for oversight of the CUI Program and monitoring its implementation by executive branch agencies.
-To meet the Program’s annual reporting requirement, agencies must submit their first annual reports in November this year (2017), which we will use to prepare an annual report to the President.
-As implementation continues, we will also monitor compliance through inspections and data calls.
+The Information Security Oversight Office (ISOO) acts as the Executive Agent (EA), responsible for oversight of the CUI Program, monitoring its implementation by executive branch agencies.

 Budgeting for implementation

 Initially agencies utilized existing resources for the initial phases of CUI implementation.
 In 2016, 2017, 2018, 2019, 2020 OMB Circular A-11, recognizing that continued implementation and reform will require additional resources, requested agencies to include CUI program and implementation costs in their estimates.